About Us

 Thank you to our skilled interviewers:

-Mairéad Hearne is an Irish book blogger from Cork.
-Since establishing her blog, Swirl and Thread, in 2016, she has developed relationships with many authors, publishers and fellow book bloggers across the globe.
-Mairéad has hosted events both online and in-person.
-Her favourite genres are historical, contemporary, crime/ psychological thrillers and literary fiction.
+Mairéad Hearne is an Irish blogger from Cork with a passion for reading.
+Since establishing her blog, Swirl and Thread, in 2016, Mairéad has developed relationships with many authors, publishers and fellow book bloggers across the globe.
+She has hosted events both online and in-person.
+Her favourite genres are historical, contemporary, crime/psychological thrillers and literary fiction.

 Thank You